arpitbbhayani/articles/blogs/better-programmer.md

 # Code consistently
 If we don't do something repeatedly, it becomes extremely hard to get good at it.
 Writing code consistently helps us

+ - define the programatic and algorithmic flow quickly
  - build a habit of programming and thinking analytically
- - define the programatic and algorithmic flow quickly

 ### Action Items

- - Make one small contribution to any one project every three days
+ - make one small contribution to any one project every three days

 # Build complex systems
 Solving programming questions is about developing logic but things become a little trickier when we build a complex system, as it requires us to take our programming skills go up a notch.
-Some examples of complex systems are - a Library management system, a [Twitter](https://twitter.com) clone, an [Instagram](https://www.instagram.com/) clone, etc. Building a complex system is essential and it
+Some examples of complex systems are - a Library management system, a [Twitter](https://twitter.com) clone, an [Instagram](https://www.instagram.com/) clone, etc. Building a complex system

- - widens your tech stack
+ - widens our tech stack
- - makes you keep your code flexible and extensible
+ - makes us keep your code flexible and extensible
- - forces you to write and structure your code such that it is reusable
+ - forces us to write and structure our code such that it is reusable
- - helps you understand how different segments of your code work in harmony
+ - helps us understand how different segments of our code work in harmony

 ### Action Items